webhintio/hint/docs/developer-guide/rules/how-to-test-rules.md

-# How to test rules
+# How to test a rule

 Testing a new rule is really easy if you use `rule-runner.ts`.
 You just need to: